NAOMI-IS-INSANE/contact-naomi/README.md

 Signal|🟩🟩🟩🟩⬛ 9/10, I need my phone and data|If you are close ask ONLY ME in person for my signal Telegram|🟨🟨🟨⬛⬛ 6/10, I only check occasionally|If you are close ask ONLY ME in person for my telegram

-!!! warning If you are a friend of mine please do not share any of my contact details to people you haven't met in person.

 ## Social Media
 Service | Contactability | Link
 ------ | ------ | ------